maxivak/bootstrap3_autocomplete_input/README.md

 All CSS for autocomplete input is already contained in Bootstrap 3 CSS.

-For example, if you use bootstrap-sass, your css files 'app/assets/stylesheets/application.css.scss' might be
+For example, if you use bootstrap-sass, your css files 'app/assets/stylesheets/application.css.scss' might be like

 ```bash
 @import "bootstrap-sprockets";